Librarians on Loan

 Check the calendar of events for full details, dates and times

-NAMI Book Group: The Fairfield Public Library and National Alliance on Mental Illness are offering a book group exploring aspects of mental health and the brain.
+NAMI Book Group: The Library co-sponsors this book group with NAMI- the National Alliance on Mental Illness.
+For three decades NAMI has supported people living with mental illness and their families.
+It provides educational programs for the community and promotes healthy living.
 It meets once every two months, usually the third Thursday of the month at 7PM.

 Purls of Wisdom Club Bring a bag lunch and any handiwork you may be working on.
-One Thursday a month at Branch Library.
+One Thursday a month, noon-1:00PM, at Branch Library.

 Woods Book Group – meets the last Wednesday of the month from 2pm to 3pm at the Branch Library.
 (No meeting in December)